Deleplace/so-data-crunching-for-go/README.md

-# so-data-crunching-for-go

-Valentin's data crunching app for Go.
+# Valentin's data crunching app for Go.

 Fetch and analyze Go-related questions in Stack Overflow.
 Similar to data mining in quarterly dumps, but fresher and with more useful fields.